Why Cashless Gaming Is Taking Longer Than Expected to Catch On

 - Spending limits

-That makes cashless systems more complex than retail.
-You’re not just replacing cash, but building an entire audit trail.
-And for regulators focused on reducing harm, that audit trail needs to be player-facing, not just operator-friendly.
+This approach makes cashless systems more complicated than regular retail.
+They aren’t replacing cash but building a massive audit trail.
+However, for the regulators that are focused on reducing harm, the audit trails must be player-focused, not operator-friendly.

 Inside the Floor: Tech That Still Feels Like a Pilot

-There’s also a UX problem.
-In too many online casinos, the cashless experience feels bolted on rather than built in.
-Players might need to download a separate app, create an account, link a bank, scan a QR code, and then get approval, all while standing in front of a slot machine.
+We saw that there are issues regarding the usability of this tech tool; it needs improvements.
+In too many online casinos, the cashless experience feels difficult rather than built in.
+You might need to download a separate app, create an account, link a bank, scan a QR code, and then get approval.
+This takes time, which many players don’t have.

 And if the connection drops?

 You’re back to cash.
-So, until the tech becomes invisible and the process becomes seamless, most players won’t change habits.
+So, until the tech becomes invisible and the process becomes intuitive, most players won’t change habits.

 Cashless Is the Future, But It’s Still in Beta

-Adoption will come, just not through flashy rollouts or app demos.
-It’ll come when players feel in control, regulators feel assured, and the process of spending £20 on a casino bonus feels easier than pulling out a £20 note.
-Until then, the casino floor will stay part-digital, part-traditional, and fully in transition.
+The enforcement of these features will come, just not via flashy rollouts or app demos.
+It’ll come when players feel in control, regulators have built a strong infrastructure, and the process of spending £20 on a casino bonus will feel easier than pulling out a £20 note.
+Until then, the casino floor will stay half digital, half traditional, and fully in transition.

 Resources